 Any payment received by 5 p.m. on the due date is considered on time.
 Your payment due date should be the same day each month.
-If your payment due date falls on a holiday, weekend, or another day your card issuer doesn't accept payments, your payment can be processed on the next business day without any late payment penalty.
+If your payment due date falls on a holiday, weekend, or any other day your card issuer doesn't accept payments, your payment can be processed on the next business day without any late payment penalty.

-If a card issuer accepts payments at a local branch, any payment received at the local branch should be processed on that day.
+If a card issuer accepts payments at a local branch, any payment received at the local branch must be processed on that day.

 Above-Minimum Payments Should Be Applied Fairly

-Payments above the minimum should be applied to the highest interest rate balance first, followed by the next highest interest rate, except in the case of a balance with deferred interest.
-If you have a balance deferred interest, the entire payment will go toward that balance in the last two billing cycles of the promotion.
+Payments above the minimum should be applied to the highest interest rate balance first, followed by the next highest interest rate balance, except in the case of a balance with deferred interest.
+If you have a deferred interest balance, the entire payment will go toward that balance in the last two billing cycles of the promotion.